 6. Analytical skills – Understanding the users and their experience with the website requires a lot of analysis.
 There are plenty of tools out there that can help you with the web analysis and turn it into an easy-to-understand report that gives you much-needed insight into your unique web visitors.

 7. Communication – Good people skills are crucial.
 The needs of designers, developers, clients, and customers have to be perfectly aligned in order to create a good website.
 This means that communication is a big part of every web developer’s job and should be treated with a high sense of priority.

-1. Google’s developer training is one of the most useful courses available for students.
+1. Google’s developer training is one of the most useful web designing courses available for students.

-2. Internshala’s Online Web Development Training – For learning web development from the scratch including HTML, CSS, Bootstrap, PHP, and MySQL – you’ll finish it with building a complete e-commerce website on your own.
+2. Internshala’s Online Web Development Training – For learning web development from the scratch including HTML, CSS, Bootstrap, PHP, and MySQL – you’ll finish it by learning how to make your own e-commerce website.

 3. When you find yourself stuck with a problem, use Stack Overflow and seek help from other programmers out there.